unfoldingWord-box3/book-package/src/components/book_package_rollup/README.md

 <BookPackageRollup bookId='tit' chapter='' clearFlag={false} />
 ```

-To includes all the Book Package components from OBS use lowercase "obs" for the bookId parameter.
+To include all the Book Package components from OBS use lowercase "obs" for the bookId parameter.

 ```js
 <BookPackageRollup bookId='obs' chapter='' clearFlag={false} />